isledecomp/isle/README.md

   - `NMake Makefiles` is most recommended because it will be immediately compatible with Visual C++ 4.2.
 For faster builds, you can use `Ninja` (if you have it installed), however due to limitations in Visual C++ 4.2, you can only build `Release` builds this way (debug symbols cannot be generated with `Ninja`).
 1. Build the project by running `nmake` or `cmake --build <build-folder>`
 1. When this is done, there should a recompiled `ISLE.EXE` and `LEGO1.DLL` in the build folder.
+1. Note that `nmake` must be run twice under certain conditions, so it is advisable to always (re-)compile using `nmake && nmake`.

 If you have a CMake-compatible IDE, it should be pretty straightforward to use this repository, as long as you can use `VCVARS32.BAT` and set the generator to `NMake Makefiles`.